 M.S., Technical Communications, University of Colorado at Denver

 B.A., Mass Communications, Colorado State University — Pueblo

 Ruth joined NREL in 2002, providing communications support for wind and solar research.
-In 2003 she relocated to the National Wind Technology Center to serve as the communications representative for the Wind Powering America initiative.
-As part of the program's technology acceptance activities, she is tasked with wind energy outreach to stakeholders such as state non-governmental groups, state energy offices, public power partners, Native American partners, and county commissioners.
-Ruth also supports Wind Powering America's workforce development efforts and the Wind for Schools project.
-She writes, edits, and manages communications projects including technical reports, conference papers, fact sheets, podcasts, and the biweekly Wind Powering America e-newsletter, as well as authoring content for the Wind Powering America website.
+In 2003 she relocated to the National Wind Technology Center.
+She now supports WINDExchange, DOE's platform for disseminating credible information about wind energy.
+She writes, edits, and manages communications projects including technical reports, conference papers, fact sheets, podcasts, and the biweekly WINDExchange e-newsletter, as well as authoring content for the WINDExchange website.

 Prior to joining NREL, Ruth was a quality assurance editor for e-learning courses, the associate editor of a bi-weekly business journal, and a freelance writer, editor, and Web designer.
-She left NREL in 2008 and continues to support Wind Powering America as a contractor.
+She left NREL in 2008 and continues to support WINDExchange as a contractor.

 Senior Engineer, National Wind Technology Center